Composers: Mick

 I've got to say goodbye

-Yeah, you love me in the lean years
+Yeah, you loved me in the lean years

 Loved you in the fat ones